 There may be faculty in a department who are not part of the educational program, and the program director controls who is teaching the residents.

-II.A.4.a).(6) submit accurate and complete information required and requested by the DIO, GMEC, and ACGME; (Core)
+submit accurate and complete information required and requested by the DIO, GMEC, and ACGME; (Core)

 Background and Intent: This includes providing information in the form and format requested by the ACGME and obtaining requisite sign-off by the DIO.